What is a Healthy Diet?

 Diet Equals Restriction

-When we hear the word “diet” many of us tend to have a very negative reaction immediately tying this term to restriction, hunger, controlling food portions, etc. However, in reality, the word simply means the foods a person habitually eats.
-So, a “diet” is not a negative term whatsoever, it is the meaning that we are choosing to put behind it.
-Aim to change your perception of the word, thinking of it as simply your pattern and choosing the foods you consume.
+When we hear the word “diet” many of us tend to have a very negative reaction immediately tying this term to restriction, hunger, controlling food portions, etc. However, in reality, “diet” simply means the foods a person habitually eats.
+Aim to change your perception of the word, thinking of it as simply your pattern of eating and what foods you choose to consume.

 Healthy is Bland and Boring

 This could not be further from the truth!
 The term “healthy” should be linked with eating whole natural and minimally processed foods, which admittedly may lead you to envision eating nothing except plain rice and raw veggies - which is not the case!
-The most nutritious and healthy foods are those that are naturally occurring and these are incredibly delicious when they are properly prepared.
+The most nutritious and healthy foods are those that are naturally occurring (such as veggies, fruits, whole grains, beans, nuts/seeds, eggs, meat), and these are incredibly delicious when they are properly prepared.
 You may have to get a bit more comfortable in your chef’s hat and learn how to best prepare natural whole foods.
 Tip, think about shopping only the outer isles of your grocery store to keep it simple!

 Certain Food Groups Should be Avoided